-All authorized charter schools are required to submit their Child Find procedures to the Commission annually as either part of their student or parent handbook or as an additional policy/procedure requested by the Commission.
-Plans must outline how the school conducts Child Find through public notice (i.e., website), referrals (parents/guardians, teachers, etc.), and through the response to intervention (RTI2) process.
+All authorized charter schools are required to submit their Child Find procedures to the Commission annually.
+Procedures must outline how the school conducts Child Find through public notice (i.e., website), referrals, and through the RTI2 process.

-The Commission shall conduct desktop monitoring to ensure that all charter schools abide by state timelines for initial eligibility and evaluation.
-Once per quarter, the Commission shall pull the Initial Eligibility (60 day) Report in TN PULSE to ensure that students who have parental consent for initial evaluation are evaluated within sixty (60) days of the parents' consent.
+The Commission shall conduct desktop monitoring to ensure that all charter schools abide by state timelines for initial evaluation and eligibility.
+Each quarter, the Commission shall pull the Initial Eligibility 60 Day Report in TN PULSE to ensure that schools complete initial evaluation and eligibility determination within sixty (60) calendar days of receiving parental consent for the initial evaluation, and that schools hold an initial meeting to develop an IEP within thirty (30) calendar days of determining that a student needs special education and related services.